-- GAAP earnings per share results on a fully diluted basis decreased 28% to $0.26 from $0.36 in the fourth quarter of 2019, primarily as a result of the decrease in net income discussed above;
+- GAAP earnings per share results on a fully diluted basis decreased 50% to $0.13 from $0.26 in the fourth quarter of 2020, primarily as a result of the decrease in net income;

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 31% to $0.76 from $0.58 in the fourth quarter of 2019; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 32% to $1.00 from $0.76 in the fourth quarter of 2020; and

-- GAAP earnings per share results on a fully diluted basis decreased 19% to $0.93 from $1.15 in 2019, primarily as a result of the decrease in net income discussed above;
+- GAAP earnings per share results on a fully diluted basis increased 61% to $1.50 from $0.93 in 2020, primarily as a result of the increase in net income;

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 21% to $2.50 from $2.07 in 2019; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 40% to $3.50 from $2.50 in 2020; and

 Among other recent achievements, Perficient:

-- Was recognized as a “Leader” in the 2021 Global Outsourcing 100 by the International Association of Outsourcing Professionals (IAOP), naming Perficient one of the world's best outsourcing service providers and advisors;
+- For the second year in a row, was recognized as a “Leader” in the 2022 Global Outsourcing 100 by the International Association of Outsourcing Professionals (IAOP), naming Perficient one of the world's best outsourcing service providers and advisors;

-- Was named a Top Workplace by the Detroit Free Press, adding to 2020 best workplace distinctions awarded in St. Louis, Charlotte, Atlanta, Chicago, Southern California, and Minnesota.
+- Was named a 2021 Top Workplace by the Detroit Free Press and the Houston Chronicle and a 2022 Best Place to Work For by Built In Boston, adding to recent best workplace distinctions awarded in St. Louis, Atlanta, Chicago, Southern California, and Minnesota.